GeoscienceAustralia/GA-SaMMT/docs/source/add_profile_attributes_high.rst

     * *Convex*: when the polygon formed by the knick points of the profile or simplified profile does not have any angles > 180°
     * *NA*: when the proileShape attribute is Flat

-4. **profile_top_SlopeClass**: Describe the category of the slope-gradient of the top of the profile or simplified profile, which is calculated as the mean of the slope-gradients of all profile's non-side segments
+4. **profile_top_SlopeClass**: Describe the category of the slope-gradient of the top of the profile or simplified profile, which is calculated as the mean of the slope-gradients of all of the profile's non-side segments

     * *Flat*: slope-gradient < 5
     * *Gentle*: slope-gradient 5-10